 Immersion Baptisms are offered five times per year during each service at all campuses.
 Immersion baptisms are available for adults and youth in 5th grade and up.
 Click here to register.

 - August 17/18, 2019

 Hosanna Church is pleased to offer baptism for child ages infant-Grade 5.
 Infant/child baptisms take place between services at the Lakeville and Shakopee campuses.
 Families are recognized and prayed for during our regular weekend services.
 The baptisms follow worship in a more intimate family baptism service.
 Please note: a parent baptism class is required.
 Click here for Lakeville campus infant/child baptism information.
 Click here for Shakopee campus infant/child baptism information.
 For information about infant/child baptism at the Northfield Campus, email Steph Helken, Northfield Administrative Coordinator, at

 What We Believe About Baptism

 We believe that baptism is first and foremost about the unmerited grace and abounding love of God freely extended to us through Jesus.
-Therefore, we baptize adult believers (Acts 8:26-39) and the kids of believers (Acts 16:15, 1 Corinthians 1:16, Luke 18:16).
+Therefore, we baptize adult believers (Acts 8:26-39) and the child of believers (Acts 16:15, 1 Corinthians 1:16, Luke 18:16).

 Baptism of Youth/Adults: As a response to God’s unwavering promises and finished work in Jesus (Colossians 1:1:13-23), baptism is a means of grace that affirms the redemptive transformation that is taking place within a person who has accepted and confessed Jesus as Lord and Savior (Romans 10:9).
 Baptism isn’t a prerequisite for salvation.
 However, baptism publicly affirms all God has done, is doing and will do through Jesus for those who in faith have said “yes” to following Jesus.